sebjameswml/git-novice/01-backup.md

 *   our name and email address,
 *   to colorize output,
-*   what our favorite text editor is, and
+*   what our favorite text editor is,
-*   that we want to use these settings globally (i.e., for every project),
+*   that we want to use these settings globally (i.e., for every project), and
+*   That we want git to preserve DOS style line endings (as we're on Managed Desktop)

-The four commands above only need to be run once: the flag `--global` tells Git to use the settings for every project on this machine.
+The five commands above only need to be run once: the flag `--global` tells Git to use the settings for every project on this machine.

 > ## Proxy {.callout}